Maxim-Mazurok/google-api-typings-generator/gapi.client.realtimebidding-v1/readme.md

 await gapi.client.realtimebidding.buyers.get({ name: "name",  });

 /*
-Gets remarketing tag for a buyer.
+Deprecated.
+This will be removed in October 2023.
+For more information, see the release notes: https://developers.google.com/authorized-buyers/apis/relnotes#real-time-bidding-api Gets remarketing tag for a buyer.
 A remarketing tag is a piece of JavaScript code that can be placed on a web page.
 When a user visits a page containing a remarketing tag, Google adds the user to a user list.
 */
 await gapi.client.realtimebidding.buyers.getRemarketingTag({ name: "name",  });